 Living with bipolar disorder and addiction comes with its obstacles and can bring about life-altering effects.
 This is why it is so important for those who suffer from co-occurring disorders to seek help from a professional treatment facility.

-Here at North Jersey Recovery Center, we offer services that we believe will help you find your way to freedom.
+Here at North Jersey Recovery Center in Fairlawn NJ, we offer services that we believe will help you find your way to freedom.
 Overcoming substance abuse is not easy.
 But, with the right tools and resources, you can become truly free from the effects of addiction.

 So, if you’ve been searching for a treatment center where you can safely work to end addiction in your life, reach out to us.
 Find the strength and support you need right here at North Jersey Recovery Center today!
 Our professional and understanding team is ready to help you as you move toward a life beyond alcoholism and drug dependence.